rhazevedodev/digitaltamers02-save/README.md

 # Outras informações

-- Save sem mecanica reborn
+- No reborn mechanic
-- 124 medalhas de challenge / todas ate 08 de março de 2025
+- 124 of challenge
-- Supplemon na server city
-- Muitos recursos
+- A lot of resources

+# History Mode
+- All Dungeons are done
+- Only NPC i don't get is Gomamon, need find digiseabass on net ocean

 # Lista de Digimons Obtidos